Hmzkhnswt/Twitter-Pipeline-/README.md

 # Twitter-Pipeline-

-Pipeline for twitter using tweepy
+Setup a Pipeline using Tweepy for extracting tweets, using python operator in airflow and deployed over ec2 and storing in s3.